TulsiBasetti/GyanSys_Assignments/Week_1/Linkedin_Post_Generation/Readme.md

-# LinkedIn Post Generator (LangChain + Groq)
+## LinkedIn Post Generator (LangChain + Groq)

 This project is a **LinkedIn Post Generator** built using **LangChain** and **Groq LLM**.
-It takes a topic and user preferences and generates a polished LinkedIn post step-by-step.
+It takes a topic and user preferences and generates a polished LinkedIn post .

-The system remembers past posts and uses them as context for better future generations.

 ---